alicolville/Weight-Tracker/readme.txt

 = 10.3.2 =

-* Improvement: Added Bets support for Barcode scanning in [wt-kiosk].
+* Improvement: Added Beta support for Barcode scanning in [wt-kiosk].
 Read more: https://docs.yeken.uk/shortcodes/wt-kiosk.html
 * Improvement: [wt-kiosk] - hide the "Clear Screen" button until a user record has been selected.
+* Improvement: [wt-bmi-calculator] now respects setting "Weight Units".
+If "Pounds only" the Stones field is hidden.
+Read more: https://github.com/alicolville/Weight-Tracker/issues/532
 * Maintenance: Updated language files.

 = 10.3.1 =